txlog/.github/profile/CONTRIBUTING.md

-# Contributing to Package Transaction History
+# Contributing to Package Transaction Log

-Thank you for your interest in contributing to the Package Transaction History project!
+Thank you for your interest in contributing to the Package Transaction Log project!
 Your contributions are a valuable asset in making this a helpful resource for the open-source community.